Natural gas furnaces need sufficient space and airflow to work right.

-If you have a cat, situate your litter box somewhere else.
-Cat urine contains ammonia, which could corrode your furnace’s heat exchanger.
-Plus, the furnace could move the smelly odors throughout your home.
+If you have a cat, put your litter box in another room.
+Cat urine contains ammonia, which could deteriorate your furnace’s heat exchanger.
+Plus, the furnace could spread the stinky odors all over your home.

-You should also regularly sweep near your furnace to prevent dust from building up.
+You should also routinely vacuum by your furnace to stop dust from building up.

 Related: Is it Time for Furnace Service or Replacement?